10-10-2023

 Choosing the right model for specific needs and correctly configuring it are therefore fundamental steps for daily operations.

-ColorWorkDesk Revolutionizes Colorimetry and Simplifies Work
+ColorWorkDesk Revolutionizes Colourimetry and Simplifies Work

 The wide range of next-generation benchtop and portable spectrophotometers, equipped with LED or XENON physical illumination technology, provides ideal support for the Color Quality Control Software.